Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Bulk noisy dynamics

-These results are confirmed experimentally.
-Figure~\ref{fig:spatio_temp} displays the measured spatiotemporal dynamics at Floquet periods after injecting a pulse at a single site in the $\alpha$ ring at step $m=1$ for a lattice with $\theta_1=0$, $\theta_2=0.25\pi$, and $\varphi=0$.
-The plots show the intensity $|\beta_n^M|^2$ computed after averaging the measured evolution of the amplitude over 100 realizations.
-The procedure used to extract the complex-valued dynamics and band structure experimentally is described in detail in Ref.~\cite{Supplementary}.
+These predictions are confirmed experimentally.
+Figures~\ref{fig:spatio_temp}(a), (c) and (d) display the measured spatiotemporal dynamics after injecting a pulse at a single site in the $\alpha$ ring at step $m=1$ for a lattice with $\theta_1=0$, $\theta_2=0.25\pi$, and $\varphi=0$.
+The plots show the intensity $|\bar\beta_n^M|^2$ at each lattice site $n$ and Floquet step $M$ computed after averaging the measured evolution of the amplitude over 100 realizations.
+To do the coherent averaging over the 100 realizations, we need to measure the amplitude and phase at each site and time step for each individual realization.
+The procedure to do this and to compute the band structure is described in detail in Appendix~\ref{Appendix:data_proc}.
 The average measured intensity corresponds to the diagonal terms of the density matrix, which follow Eqs.~(\ref{eq:masterStrob}) and (\ref{eq:masterRand}).

 In the absence of noise [Figure~\ref{fig:spatio_temp}(a)], spatiotemporal interference fringes characteristic of coherent evolution are observed during propagation.
+They are more clearly seen in Fig.~\ref{fig:spatio_temp}(b) which shows the sum over all lattice sites of the intensity at each Floquet time step $M$ of the $\alpha$ (blue) and $\beta$ (red) sublattices.
+The dashed black line is the sum of the intensity on both sublattices $\sum_n |\bar\alpha_n^M|^2 + |\bar\beta_n^M|^2$, which should be equal to 1 at all time steps in the noiseless case.
+The reason for the observed decay of the averaged amplitudes is that the amplitude and phase extracted from each realization present experimental errors coming mostly from fiber length variations, electronic noise and data processing.
+When doing the coherent average over 100 realizations, these errors sum up to display the decays observed in Fig.~\ref{fig:spatio_temp}(b).
+The gray line shows the total intensity in the $\alpha$ and $\beta$ rings in a single realization, with no apparent decay.

-In contrast, Fig.~\ref{fig:spatio_temp}(b) shows that random noise in the splitting angles fully destroys these interference fringes, indicating noise-induced decoherence.
+Figure~\ref{fig:spatio_temp}(c)-(d) shows that random noise in the splitting angles fully destroys the spatiotemporal interference fringes, indicating noise-induced decoherence.
 The decay of the averaged signal in time is also a signature of the decoherence and of the decay of the diagonal terms of the density matrix: the complex evolution of the amplitudes $\alpha_n^M$ and $\beta_n^M$ average out over many realizations of noise.
-In contrast, when the noise is strobosocopic, Fig.~\ref{fig:spatio_temp}(c), interference patterns persist longer due to the presence of decoherence-free subspaces that protect certain momentum components.
+When the noise is stroboscopic, Fig.~\ref{fig:spatio_temp}(e)-(f) shows a similar decay of the coherent average but the interference patterns persist longer (Fig.~\ref{fig:spatio_temp}(f)) due to the presence of decoherence-free subspaces that protect certain momentum components.